marcel-goldschen-ohm/zarr-view/README.md

 # Path slice for N-D arrays of nested ordered groups
 :construction:

-Consider an example dataset for EEG recordings from two subjects across 100 trials and 64 probes where each recorded waveform is a time series with 2000 samples.
+Consider an example dataset for EEG recordings across 100 trials and 64 probes where each recorded waveform is a time series with 2000 samples.
 Furthermore, the dataset includes the (x,y,z) location of each probe and the reward probability on each trial.
 This dataset could be stored as a 3-D array for the EEG waveforms across trials and probes, a 2-D array for the probe (x,y,z) locations, and a 1-D array for the trial reward probabilities:
 ```
-\
+/
     eeg_waveforms (100, 64, 2000) float
     probe_locations (64, 3) float
     trial_reward_probas (100,) float